my-gcp-org/gcp/README.md

 # How do I get set up?

-   Configure this repo into TF Cloud and run from there.
-Details will be updated soon.
+   Update your terraform code in this repo.
+This repo is configured in Terraform Cloud.
+   Every code push will trigger TF Cloud to update the backend Infra.